Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 ---

-    title: Register Transfer CFT with Flow Manager
+    title: "Register Transfer CFT with Flow Manager"
-    linkTitle: Register with Flow Manager
+    linkTitle: "Register with Flow Manager"
-    weight: 180
+    weight: 170

----
-This section describes how to register a Transfer CFT instance with either an on premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}.
+---This section describes how to register a Transfer CFT instance with either an on premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}.
 You can refer to the [Flow Manager User Guide](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/user_guide.html) for Flow Manager details.

 ## Prerequisites